wandrein/Recycle/README.md

 # Recycle
-Rcycling app in python
-// see admin00 for password to change price.
+ see admin00 for password to change price.